 Top Ten Tuesday is a weekly meme hosted by The Broke and the Bookish.
-This week’s theme is: Fall Covers.
+This week’s theme is: Favorite Books of 2017.

 Jacqueline was her mother’s perfect daughter—polite and quiet, always dressed as a princess.
 If her mother was sometimes a little strict, it’s because crafting the perfect daughter takes discipline.
 Jillian was her father’s perfect daughter—adventurous, thrill-seeking, and a bit of a tom-boy.
 He really would have preferred a son, but you work with what you’ve got.
 They were five when they learned that grown-ups can’t be trusted.

 Clerres, where White Prophets were trained by the Servants to set the world on a better path, has been corrupted by greed.
 Fitz is determined to reach the city and take vengeance on the Four, not only for the loss of Bee but also for their torture of the Fool.
 Accompanied by FitzVigilant, son of the assassin Chade, Chade’s protégé Spark and the stableboy Perseverance, Bee’s only friend, their journey will take them from the Elderling city of Kelsingra, down the perilous Rain Wild River, and on to the Pirate Isles.

 For the millions who log in every day, Warcross isn’t just a game—it’s a way of life.
 The obsession started ten years ago and its fan base now spans the globe, some eager to escape from reality and others hoping to make a profit.
 Struggling to make ends meet, teenage hacker Emika Chen works as a bounty hunter, tracking down players who bet on the game illegally.
 But the bounty hunting world is a competitive one, and survival has not been easy.
 Needing to make some quick cash, Emika takes a risk and hacks into the opening game of the international Warcross Championships—only to accidentally glitch herself into the action and become an overnight sensation.